Last updated: November 12, 2013.

-(including the DoubleClick DART cookie) to serve advertisements on our website.
-Google's use of the DART cookie enables it to serve ads to our users based on their visit to our site and other sites on the Internet.
-You may opt out of the use of the DART cookie by visiting the
+Google's use of the DoubleClick cookie enables it and its partners to serve ads to you based on your visit to our site and/or other sites on the Internet.
+You may opt out of the use of the DoubleClick cookie for interest-based advertising by visiting

 Social networking sites

 Like pages on most other modern websites, most of the pages on our site now include links to social networking and bookmarking sites